nactio/nact/README.md

 To get started, head to https://nact.io

-> Note: Nact currently only able to work on Node 8 and above.
+> Note: Nact is currently only able to work on Node 8 and above.

+### The Next Branch
+You might have noticed that the default branch has been changed to next.
+That is because Nact is undergoing a signficant rearchitecture.

+The aim is to make modularity and extensibility a first class citizen of Nact, while still going to great pains as always to ensure a seamless upgrade path.
+This work will enable Nact to run in more contexts, such as the browser, deno and of course nact's original platform node.
+It will also allow for some exciting work in enabling location transparency and being able to more easily design and operate distributed architectures, especially in k8s and cloud contexts.

+Of course due to the churn, and because the Nact API surface is expanding, it also seemed prudent to port the codebase over to typescript.

+The changes will also require a rewrite of the documentation.

 ### A note on regularity of commits
 Nact sees daily usage by the project maintainer.
 The project is extremely stable and has been around for a few years.
 As the project made the deliberate choice to minimise dependencies, particularly runtime dependencies, there is not a huge need for updates to the project, besides for the occasional introduction of new features.
 This means that it can be a few months since the last commit.
 This does not mean the project is dead, but rather that it is working as designed.